hermanbanken/rp/intro.md

 ## Evaluation model
 Each reactive programming language or framework has an evaluation model, responsible for propagating changes.
 This evaluation model of a reactive system is mostly hidden to the user, but it influences the performance and the capabilities that the system offers.
 Generally two paradigms exist: push and pull.
 In this section we explains both their advantages and disadvantages, and use cases.

-When propagating changes in a reactive system, either of the source or dependants can be in charge of initiating the propagation.
+When propagating changes in a reactive system, either the source or dependants can be in charge of initiating the propagation.
 Either the sources send (push) values to their dependants or the dependants request (pull) the values from their sources.
 Don't be confused: the data always originates at the source and flows to destination, but who is responsible is what changes.

 ### Push

 Push based reactive systems propagate changes to subscribers as soon as new data arrives.
 It is data-driven.
-To achieve this, such a system let subscribers register with the source or observable to receive updates first.
+To achieve this, such a system lets subscribers register with the source or observable to receive updates first.
 The source then remembers who is subscribed.
 Later, when a source changes, it pushes an update to all dependants.
 There is nothing the dependant can do to stop this, except unregistering.

 This conforms to the original definition of Reactive Programming: the dependant operates at the speed of the environment providing new data.
-This ensures the fasted delivery possible: whenever new data is available it reaches the destination.
+This ensures the fastest delivery possible: whenever new data is available it reaches the destination.

 A disadvantage is that the programmer needs to make sure that processing the change is fast, virtually instant.
 Luckily frameworks generally implement ways to de-duplicate, buffer or drop superfluous changes.
 Push based systems work best when changes have a discrete character, for example clicks or tweets, and there is no sample rate that is seriously limiting the main effect.
 Push based is thus more suitable for updating a database or application UIs than for example the game loop of a 60fps 3d shooter game.

 ### Pull

 Pull based systems propagate changes whenever the subscriber requires new data.
 They are demand-driven.
 The first Functional Reactive Programming languages (Fran) were pull based.
 It matches well with the concept of a Behaviour, a continuous function: continuous functions need to be sampled to visualise them on a screen or write them to disk.
 When a new sample is started each value requests the values of it's upstream dependencies.
 This ensures no wasteful computations are done in-between samples, but also introduces a delay between changes and their effect: on average half the sample rate and in the worst case the full sample rate.

 It can be argued that pull based systems are not 'reactive' in the sense of the original definition: the subscriber is in charge of requesting new data, so it is possible that the system does not operate at the speed of the environment.
-Depending on the use case this can be a good thing, but in most use cases for Reactive Programming pull-based systems theoretically offer better performance.
+Depending on the use case this can be a good thing, but in most use cases for Reactive Programming push-based systems theoretically offer better performance.

 ## Syntax
-It should also be mentioned that some languages require more verbose syntax than others.
-Rx, Reactive Streams, Java Streams all use a comparable syntax: factory methods are available in the form of static methods and to apply operation on the streams class methods are available.
-This often leads to the method chaining pattern:
+Some languages require more verbose syntax than others.
+Rx and Reactive Streams both use a comparable syntax: factory methods are available in the form of static methods and to apply operations on the streams several class methods are available.
+This often leads to the method chaining pattern):

 ````
 factoryMethod(value)